-$\underline{pCi/L}$ - pico Curies per Liter is a measure of radioactivity in water.
+pCi/L - pico Curies per Liter is a measure of radioactivity in water.

-(1) - During 2014, we collected and analyzed 20 samples for lead and copper.
-The 90% percentile level is presented in the table.
+- (1) During 2014, we collected and analyzed 20 samples for lead and copper.
 The action levels for both lead and copper were not exceeded at any site tested.
 Resampling is scheduled to occur in 2017.

-(2) - No MCL has been established for sodium.
-However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderate sodium diets.

-(3) - Perchlorate is an unregulated contaminant.
-However, the State Health Dept. has established an action level of 18 ug/l.

-$^{\scriptscriptstyle (4)}$ -MCL for Radium is for Radium 226 and Radium 228 combined.
+The values reported for lead and copper represent the 90th percentile.
+A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
+The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.
+In our sampling program, the 90th percentile value is the 2nd highest result. - (2) No MCL has been established for sodium.
+However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderate sodium diets. - (3) Perchlorate is an unregulated contaminant.
+However, the State Health Dept. has established an action level of 18 ug/l. - (4) -MCL for Radium is for Radium 226 and Radium 228 combined. - (5) District voluntarily sampled all wells for compounds that are under consideration for possible future drinking water standards.